 - Improving vehicle safety.
 Vehicle safety recalls involving General Motors (GM) and the Takata Corporation weaken the American public’s trust in the safety of vehicles.
 We must ensure that vehicle safety defect complaints from consumers are thoroughly investigated and that recalls are issued promptly and widely when necessary.
 Americans deserve to be informed immediately when a vehicle safety defect is discovered.
 That is why I cosponsored the Motor Vehicle Safety Whistleblower Act, which would encourage employees from the automotive sector to voluntarily provide information about safety defects to the U.S. Department of Transportation so that defects can be identified sooner and lives can be saved.
 We have a responsibility to protect public safety, and to do that we must restore the public’s trust in automakers and their suppliers.

 - Protecting automobile consumers from fraud.
 Volkswagen willfully deceived regulators and the public to artificially lower emissions of its 2009-2015 Volkswagen and Audi diesel vehicles.
 Volkswagen installed a “defeat device” on nearly 500,000 of these vehicles that hid levels of nitrogen oxides as high as 40 times that of allowable U.S. emissions standards.
 Volkswagen’s misrepresentations, which harmed public health, polluted our air, and deceived American consumers, demanded a quick response.
 First, I urged the company to issue a recall that was comprehensive and covered all affected models and years, execute a robust public awareness campaign, and develop a process through which customers could be compensated for the costs of reduced fuel economy and lower resale values.
 Second, I took to the Senate floor to urge the Environmental Protection Agency (EPA) to explain why its emission standards approval process did not detect this deceptive software.
 After my call to action, the EPA announced changes to its diesel emissions testing process to make them more foolproof.
-Third, along with Senator Blumenthal, I called on the Department of Justice to hold Volkswagen responsible for its dishonest conduct.
+Third, along with Senator Richard Blumenthal of Connecticut, I called on the Department of Justice to hold Volkswagen responsible for its dishonest conduct.
 Volkswagen ultimately paid $14.7 billion to compensate consumers and to address the pollution caused by its vehicles.

 - Protecting drivers’ privacy.
 I authored the Driver Privacy Act in 2014 and 2015 along with Republican Senator John Hoeven of North Dakota to make clear that the owner of the vehicle is the rightful owner of the data collected by a vehicle’s event data recorder (EDR).
 An EDR temporarily stores data from the vehicle’s safety systems following a crash.
 While EDRs provide important data that can be used to better protect passengers, we need to ensure consumers’ privacy is being protected.
 The Driver Privacy Act was included in the long-term surface transportation reauthorization bill that was passed into law in December 2015.

 - Strengthening aviation safety standards.
-After two deadly crashes of Boeing 737 MAX aircraft killed 346 people, including one man from St. Cloud, Minnesota, I cosponsored legislation with my colleagues to prohibit aircraft manufacturers like Boeing from charging airlines additional fees for safety-enhancing equipment.
+After two deadly crashes of Boeing 737 MAX aircraft killed 346 people, including one man from St. Cloud, Minnesota, I cosponsored legislation to prohibit aircraft manufacturers like Boeing from charging airlines additional fees for safety-enhancing equipment.
 As a member of the Senate Commerce Committee, I also questioned senior Boeing officials about the crashes and the issues that must be addressed in the commercial aviation industry to prevent more tragedies in the future.
 I also introduced the bipartisan Aviation Safety Enhancement Act to toughen airline safety rules and to bring an end to the cozy relationship that has developed between airlines and some federal regulators.
 A number of the important provisions from this bill were included in the FAA Modernization and Reform Act signed into law in February 2012.
 With the support of Captain Chesley “Sully” Sullenberger, I have also pushed the Federal Aviation Administration to issue much-needed updates to airline safety standards to combat pilot fatigue.
 Updated standards went into effect in January 2014 for passenger pilots, and I’m pushing to ensure the same standards are put in place for cargo pilots as well.